 - Net Worth - This is the value of all the company’s assets minus all its liabilities.
 So an insurance firm with a higher net worth can better withstand financial crises, as it has enough assets to enable its business to operate despite losses.

 - Net Income - The net income is computed by deducting a company's total expenses from its total revenues.
 This financial performance indicator is different from the premium income, as the net income reflects the actual income that the company is earning from its business.

 - New Business Annual Premium Equivalent (NBAPE) - The Insurance Commission uses this metric to measure and compare the life insurance revenue of insurance companies' newly issued policies within the calendar year.
 It's the sum of the total of actual first-year (regular) premiums plus 10% of single premiums.

 What is the number one insurance company in the Philippines?
 Here's the Insurance Commission's latest ranking of life insurance companies in the Philippines, based on premium income, assets, net worth, net income, and new business annual premium equivalent.

-Note: Data below are accurate as of December 31, 2021, based on the latest statistics from Insurance Commission's official website.
+Note: Data below are as of December 31, 2022, based on the latest statistics from the Insurance Commission's official website.

 👉 Life Insurance Companies with Highest Premium Income